 Pizza And Prosecco At De Pizzabakkers

-Although pizza and prosecco might not be what immediately springs to mind when you think about traditional Dutch food in Amsterdam, it still has to appeal.
-De Pizzabakers have managed to perfectly execute two of our greedy favorites and have made the whole thing totally affordable.
+Although pizza and prosecco might not immediately come to mind when you think about traditional Dutch food in Amsterdam, it still has to appeal.
+De Pizzabakers has executed two of our greedy favorites perfectly, making the whole thing affordable.

-Although you might be able to find a cheaper pizza in the Amsterdam food scene, the bases here are light, crisp, and truly delicious, so they more than justify the extra euro you pay!
-Team that with the ridiculously priced prosecco and you’re in for a good night!
+Pizzas start at 10 euros each, and a glass of prosecco is 5.65 euros.
+Although you might be able to find a cheaper pizza in the Amsterdam food scene, the bases here are light, crisp, and genuinely delicious, so they more than justify the extra euro you pay!

-There are several locations across the city, but they can get pretty busy, so if you’re planning to visit at the weekend then it’s worth booking a table in advance.
+The team that with the ridiculously priced prosecco, and you’re in for a good night.
+There are a few locations across the city, but they can get pretty busy, so if you plan to visit at the weekend, then it’s worth booking a table in advance.

 Dutch Food From A Vending Machine?

-If deep-fried, salty junk food isn’t your thing, then perhaps avoid, but everyone else should make a 2 am beeline for these devilish machines.
+If deep-fried, salty junk food isn’t your thing, then perhaps avoid it, but everyone else should make a 2 a.m. beeline for these devilish machines.

 Mid-Range Top Food To Eat In Amsterdam